junder-git/app1_dockercompose_python_discord_quart/README.md

 ## Setup & Installation Guide

 ### Prerequisites
-- Git (for cloning the repository)
+- If not downloading as zip then you need Git (for cloning the repository)
 - Docker and Docker Compose

 ### Step 1: Download the Repository